UAL-RE/data-viz-challenge/cfp.md

 + Contact information for two references, at least one in your academic program

 ## Application evaluation
-All applicants will be notified by November 30.
+All applicants will be notified by November 30, 2019.
 Selected applicants may be contacted for 20-minute Zoom interviews during the review period.
-Applicants will be selected based on the strength of their individual statements with preference given to enhancing the overall diversity of the cohort and interest in fellowship projects whose outcomes will serve the needs of the broader UA community.
+Applicants will be selected based on the strength of their individual statements with preference given to enhancing the overall diversity of the cohort and interest in fellowship projects whose outcomes will serve the needs of the broader University of Arizona community.

 ## Sample projects
 We welcome applications that address any aspect of digital scholarship or data science, including projects focused on tools, methods, or techniques.
 Some potential areas for exploration could include: